cimt-ag/data_vault_pipelinedescription/documentation/dvpd_development_workflow_scenarios.md

 ## Example A: DDL and Documentation generator only

-- the result of the DVPD compiler is only used to generatr all DDL statements
+- the result of the DVPD compiler is only used to generate all DDL statements
 - load processes are implemented manually by copy & adapt, supported by
     - a set of libraries
     - standardized implementation patterns
-    - code snippets created from the DVDP Compiler results by a generator
+    - code snippets created from the DVPD Compiler results by a generator
 - documentation is done manually in a general documentation tool.
 To keep consistency, documentation snippets are generated from the DVPD and copied into the documentation tool

 This approach has the most flexibilty when facing variations of incoming data formats, transportation protocol and incremental logic.
 It will mostly be used in small projects or projects with a high or hardly predictable number of input formats.

 ![Phase1 Example C](./images/dvdp_based_processing_example_workflow_a.drawio.png)